wazuh/wazuh-documentation/source/installation-guide/introduction/index.rst

 Start deploying Wazuh server and Elastic Stack
 ----------------------------------------------

-The guide starts the Wazuh server - Elastic Stack installation guide with the Elasticsearch section.
-The following table shows the two options depending on your needs:
+The guide starts with the Elasticsearch section.
+Once Elasticsearch is configured, the guide will drive you into the Wazuh cluster installation document.
+The following table shows the two Elasticsearch options depending on your needs:

 +----------------------------+-----------------------------------------------------------------------------+
 | Elasticsearch cluster type | Guide                                                                       |